 When you arrive at Figtree Private Hospital, please register at Reception.
 Surgical patients may be admitted via the Day Surgery Unit.

 For visitors who require accommodation please contact Reception staff or visit the page: For visitors: accommodation and meals for relatives

 There is free parking located at the front of the Hospital and also in the surrounding streets in Suttor Place, Govett Crescent and Gibsons Road.

 CHILDREN IN HOSPITAL:

 Children often need special support when coming into Hospital for surgery.
 To make children more comfortable, it is encouraged that they bring comfort items such as a favourite toy and dummy etc. These may accompany the child to Theatre and Recovery.
 Please also feel free to bring the child’s special drinking cup or bottle as required at home.
 In most cases one parent/ caregiver may accompany the child into Theatre.
 After the surgery is completed and the child is settled in the Recovery Unit, the parent/ caregiver may sit with the child until he/ she returns to the ward.
 These options will assist in making your child’s hospital experience more comfortable.

 Staying with your child in hospital

 We encourage parent(s) to spend as much time as possible with their child during the child’s hospitalisation.
 We also encourage parents, where possible to assist with the washing, dressing, feeding and entertaining of their child as this helps minimise the trauma of being handled by strangers.
-A parent staying overnight will be required to sign a register at Reception by 7.30 pm.
+A parent staying overnight will be required to sign a register at the Ward desk by 7.30 pm.
 Due to limited space, one parent/ carer will be accommodated with their child on a fold away bed.